|SUNY Oneonta Biological Field Station at Cooperstown|

 Otsego Lake's Geology

 Ten thousand years ago Otsego Lake was formed when a tongue of glacier scoured out the Susquehanna River Valley and the Finger Lakes Region.
 Glacial scouring exposed limestone which has protected the lake by neutralizing the effects of acid rain.
 The limestone in the watershed and basin of Otsego Lake are dissolved by the waters flowing into it where it settles to the lake bottom as a white marl.

 Click Thumbnail to Zoom

 Otsego Lake Water Quality Data

 BFS Staff monitor Otsego Lake bi-weekly throughout the year (monthly when it's frozen) for a variety of physical and biological parameters.
-A portion of the results of this routine monitoring will be available here beginning in August 2009.
-Click on the Links below to see recent water quality monitoring updates.
+Some of the results of this routine monitoring will be available here, updated sporadically.
+Follow the link below to see past water quality monitoring updates.
 You will need Adobe Acrobat Reader (free download) to view these files.

 The “Real” Otsego Bass